The Express User Interface

 Navigating the Express User Interface

-The Express User Interface, as depicted below, is simplified compared to the ordinary Cons3rt or HmC interface and consists of individual “tiles” that present published Compositions that can have one of three actions performed on them.
+The Express User Interface, as depicted below, is simplified compared to the ordinary CONS3RT interface and consists of individual “tiles” that present published Compositions that can have one of three actions performed on them.

 - Deploy the Composition

 Each tile displays the name of the composition, contact information of the publisher, the Deploy/Undeploy button, the type of host(s), and connection buttons to any available hosts.
 If a composition tile has more than two available hosts, the bottom of the tile will indicate “+ x more” (x corresponding with the number of additional hosts) and have a selectable dropdown carrot on the right side of the tile that will expose the additional hosts when clicked.

 In the upper right of the Express User Interface there is a profile icon.
 Clicking this will give Express users access to their settings, and drop downs with three possible selections:

 - Sign Out